willproj/changgeng.github.io/README.md

   ```
   git push origin gh-pages
   ```
-* Once your have initialized your project on Github then you only need to repeat commands in **step 6** to keep your local project in syc with your Github repository.If each time you woud like to see the files that would be changed in your Github respository you can simply type command ```git status .``` to check the changing files after using command
+* Once you have initialized your project on GitHub then you only need to repeat commands in **step 6** to keep your local project in sync with your GitHub repository.If each time you would like to see the files that would be changed in your GitHub repository, you can simply type the command ```git status .``` to check the changing files after using the command
   ```git add .```
 ## Host your own resume by using this Demo
 **1. Fork this project to your own Github account**